 What actually feeds us—spiritually and physically?
-“You shall be known by your fruit….”
 I do not get fed by social media interactions.
 Even e-mail has its limitations.
-It’s not to say that these technological innovations don’t have their purpose and value.
-But it is to ask: “What are we crowding out when we engage in them to the exclusion of other forms of human communication and interaction?
+That is not to say that these technological innovations don’t have their purpose and value.
+But it is to ask, what are we crowding out when we engage in them to the exclusion of other forms of human communication and interaction?

-When I took my kids to the lake yesterday and they ran around watching the geese and ducks, sat and enjoyed the sun setting over the water, and played tag down a wooded path, they engaged in a real-world reality check.
+When I took my kids to the lake yesterday, and they ran around watching the geese and ducks, sat and enjoyed the sun setting over the water, and played tag down a wooded path, they engaged in a real-world reality check.
 They absorbed a truth which cannot be improved upon.
 Joy and health seeped into their beings.

 When I go outside and work in the garden, when I take a walk down a country road, when I sit and chat face-to-face with someone, even a stranger, I engage in a real-world reality that cannot be replaced by any technological gadget.

 I wonder if that is why some television programs have become so weird.
 They are reflecting that absence, that disconnect, that xeroxed print, which has been copied too often and become anemic and a little warped in the process.

 Perhaps what our teens need is a little more time with natural reality, not “reality shows.”
 Perhaps writers should reflect human beings in our real world and not slapstick, word-bites meant merely to get a laugh or jerk a tear.

 Reality—our real world—isn’t meant to lead to suicide.